submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 If there are no errors, grep the logs for service name that you're trying to query, we may need them later for raising an issue.

 ##### Check multiclusterservice CRs
-If all this was fine, next we need to check if `multiclusterservices` CRs were created correctly for the service you're trying to access.
-The format of `multiclusterservice` object's name is as follows:
+If the steps above did not indicate an issue, next we check if the Multiclusterservice resources were properly created for the service you're trying to access.
+The format of a Multiclusterservice resources's name is as follows:

 `<service-name>-<service-namespace>-<cluster-id>`

-Run `kubectl get multiclusterservices --all-namespaces |grep <your-service-name>` on the broker cluster to see if CR was created for your service or not.
-If not, check the Lighthouse Agent logs on the cluster where service was created, there should be some error or warning messages about being unable to create `multiclusterservice` object for your service.
-Most common error can be `Forbidden` if the RBAC wasn't configured correctly.
-Depending on deployment used, *subctl* or *helm* it should've been done for you.
+Run `kubectl get multiclusterservices --all-namespaces |grep <your-service-name>` on the broker cluster to check if a resource was created for your service.
+If not, then check the Lighthouse Agent logs on the cluster where service was created and look for any error or warning messages indicating a failure to create the Multiclusterservice resource for your service.
+The most common error is `Forbidden` if the RBAC wasn't configured correctly.
+Depending on the deployment method used, 'subctl' or 'helm', it should've been done for you.
 Create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.

-If the CR was created correctly on broker cluster, next step is to check for it on the cluster where you're trying to access the service.
-Follow the same steps as earlier to get list of `multiclusterservices` objects created and if your service name shows up in it or not.
-If not, again check the logs of Lighthouse Agent but this time on the cluster where you are trying to access the service.
-Again, it will likely be an issue with RBAC so you follow the same steps and create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.
+If the Multiclusterservice resource was created correctly on the broker cluster, the next step is to check if it exists on the cluster where you're trying to access the service.
+Follow the same steps as earlier to get the list of the Multiclusterservice resources and check if the Multiclusterservice for your service exists.
+If not, check the logs of the Lighthouse Agent on the cluster where you are trying to access the service.
+As described earlier, it will most commonly be an issue with RBAC otherwise create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.

-If the CR was created correctly, run `kubectl -n submariner-operator describe multiclusterservice <your-multiclusterservice-name>` and check if it has correct `ClusterID` and `ServiceIP`.
+If the Multiclusterservice resource was created properly on the cluster, run `kubectl -n submariner-operator describe multiclusterservice <your-multiclusterservice-name>` and check if it has the correct `ClusterID` and `ServiceIP`:

 ```
 Name:         nginx-demo-default-cluster2